Frequently Asked Questions About Natural Stone and Tiles

 Can natural stone tiles vary in color and texture?

 Yes.
-Natural stone (marble, travertine, limestone, onyx) will vary in shade, veining, and movement—this is part of its character.
-For the most consistent blend, order your full quantity at the same time and dry-lay from multiple boxes during installation.
+Natural stone, including marble, travertine, limestone, and onyx, can vary in shade, veining, fossil markings, mineral movement, and surface texture.
+This is part of the character of genuine stone.
+For the most balanced installation, order the full quantity at one time and dry-lay pieces from multiple boxes before installation.

-Are pits, holes, dry seams, or filled areas normal in travertine (and some stones)?
+Are pits, holes, dry seams, or filled areas normal in travertine and natural stone?

 Is Zellige supposed to be uneven?

 Yes.
-Authentic Zellige is handmade, so variation in glaze movement, surface texture, edges, thickness, and flatness is expected.
-If you prefer a perfectly uniform surface, porcelain or machine-made ceramic may be a better fit.
+Authentic Moroccan Zellige is handmade, so variation in glaze movement, surface texture, edges, thickness, flatness, and color is expected.
+These irregularities create the handcrafted look.
+If you prefer a perfectly flat and uniform surface, porcelain or machine-made ceramic may be a better choice.

 Sealing & Care